 In addition to the TCPA class action lawsuits related to phone calls, the Company is a defendant in a putative class action lawsuit alleging claims under the TCPA relating to facsimiles.
 In Michael W. Kincaid, DDS et al. v.
 Synchrony Financial, plaintiff alleges that the Company violated the TCPA by sending fax advertisements without consent and without required notices, and seeks up to \$1,500 for each violation.
 The amount of damages sought in the aggregate is unspecified.
-The complaint was filed in U.S. District Court for the Northern District of Illinois on January 20, 2016.
+The original complaint was filed in U.S. District Court for the Northern District of Illinois on January 20, 2016.
+On August 11, 2016, the Court granted the Company's motion to dismiss based on the lack of personal jurisdiction.
+On August 15, 2016, the plaintiff re-filed the case in the Southern District of Ohio.